Kyldabeb/Kyldabeb/README.md

 - 🖥️ Currently updating and expanding my Github repository with most of the work I have done in the past.
 Besides school work.
   - ⚒️ I am currently assisting with a project for the Walter Scott, Jr. College of Engineering, updating a new OnDemand page to be more on brand for Colorado State University.
   - ⚙️ I am currently a part of a project that we are constructing and coding a deadbolt lock to work with facial recognition using machine learning, using OpenCV and the COCO Libraries.
-  - 🗄️ I am currently on making my own server through old server parts provided by friends and family, haven't decided what OS to put on it, yet . . .
+  - 🗄️ I am currently building my own server through old server parts provided by friends and family, haven't decided what OS to put on it, yet . . .